 I don’t know about you, but I love the taste of sourdough.
-The crisp crust with tangy interior.
+The crisp crust with the tangy interior.
 Yum!
-I still haven’t managed to master making sourdough breads, but these fabulous recipes certainly have me inspired to try a bit harder.
-Maybe dealing with starter isn’t as difficult as I thought.
+I still haven’t managed to master making sourdough bread, but these fabulous recipes certainly have me inspired to try a bit harder.
+Maybe dealing with a starter isn’t as difficult as I thought.
 It certainly seems worth the effort (as so many good things are).

 Getting Started with Sourdough

 Picky to Plenty shows how to make bread that isn’t a brick.

 One Ash Farm & Dairy Homestead is keeping it real about the struggles of making sourdough.

 The Farmer’s Lamp gives us a simple and easy way to make a starter for the bread.

 Homesteading on Grace also shares her technique for doing sourdough.

 Finally, Simple Life Mom lets us in on the various benefits of consuming sourdough.
 Healthy reasons to eat bread?
 Oh, I’m won over!

 Simply Sourdough Recipes